You’ve probably had that moment talking to someone closely and thought, “Oh no, is my breath bad? Are they wanting to run away right now?”

 Starting to take care of your teeth, tongue and surrounding areas is one of the easiest but most important ways to combat bad breath.
 Letting your rituals slip and possibly turn into issues like cavities, tooth decay, and gum disease (all odorific issues) can cause consistent bad breath.

-How to improve breath odor caused by poor oral hygiene: Brush often, floss daily, and don’t forget to brush your tongue, and you will absolutely experience improvement in the smell of your breath!
+Brush often, floss daily, and don’t forget to brush your tongue, and you will absolutely experience improvement in the smell of your breath!
 Make sure to always keep up a good oral care routine--you can make this easier on yourself by using the right toothpaste that of course has that minty freshness, but also provides anticavity benefits!

 The right amount of saliva production can help keep your breath smelling fresh as it naturally rinses your mouth and teeth, washing away unwanted food particles, while keeping the PH of our mouth well-balanced.
 A condition called xerostomia causes the reduction of saliva and the occurrence of dry mouth.

-How to improve breath odor caused by dry mouth: It is easy to find products that can assist in managing dry mouth.
+It is easy to find products that can assist in managing dry mouth.
 From mouthwashes targeted at healthy saliva production to saliva substitutes and stimulants, there are ways to improve your breath and get your saliva production flowing!

 Beyond the simple fact that having your lungs and mouth filled with smoke throughout the day will obviously cause the smell of smoke to linger on breath, using tobacco products has been linked to gum disease, which is another breath offender.

-How to improve breath odor caused by tobacco use: To answer simply, improve your breath by discontinuing the use of tobacco products.
+Improve your breath by discontinuing the use of tobacco products.
 The health benefits will go far beyond breath improvement!